 This lightly sweetened homemade whipped cream recipe pairs recipe well with any number of desserts.
 Here are a few of our favorites:

-- Berries and Yogurt Whipped Cream: You can use this whipped cream recipe to pair with berries: or try this yogurt whipped cream!
-It uses equal parts cream and yogurt to make for a tangy, lightly sweet cream that has a boost of health.
+- Berries and Yogurt Whipped Cream: Use this whipped cream recipe to pair with seasonal berries: or try this yogurt whipped cream!
+It uses Greek yogurt to make for a tangy, lightly sweet cream that has a boost of health.

-- Poached Pears with Pecan Granola and Whipped Cream: These wine poached pears are an elegant fall or winter dessert!
-Top with crunchy pecan granola and a dollop of this whipped cream, and it’s heavenly.
+- Poached Pears with Pecan Granola: These wine poached pears are an elegant fall or winter dessert!
+Top with crunchy pecan granola and a dollop of this whipped cream.

-- Simple Raspberries and Cream: This is our favorite way to eat this homemade whipped cream recipe: simply with ripe summer berries!
+- Simple Raspberries and Cream: Our favorite way to eat this whipped cream recipe: simply with ripe summer berries!
 It’s a simple treat that tastes incredible.

 - Easy Bananas Foster: Instead of serving with ice cream, throw a dollop of whipped cream onto our bananas foster recipe!
 It’s the perfect light counterpoint to the caramel rum sauce.